 Safety Standards and Regulations

-SAS adheres to international safety standards set by organizations such as the International Civil Aviation Organization (ICAO) and the European Union Aviation Safety Agency (EASA).
-These standards encompass various aspects of airline operations, including aircraft maintenance, crew training, and emergency procedures.
+SAS follows international safety standards set by organizations including the International Civil Aviation Organization (ICAO) and the European Union Aviation Safety Agency (EASA).
+These standards cover aircraft maintenance, crew training, and emergency procedures.
+The airline conducts regular audits and inspections to stay compliant, building a strong safety culture across its operations.

 Proactive Risk Management